MirceaMacarie/Academic_Info_Automation_Test/README.md

 2. The second version contains a test that verifies the existence of Copyright for the current year (2022).
-It is observed in the video that the test fails for this reason, the Copyright of the web platform not being updated, which is a bug.
+It is observed in the video that the test fails for this reason, the Copyright of the web platform not being updated, which is a bug. :point_down:

 https://user-images.githubusercontent.com/115346533/208291507-aa66ab45-7997-4844-86f6-7ef5909b6879.mp4